 Outlier values were identified after collection and reviewed by the client division for verification.
 Only real outliers were removed from the imputation process.

-Statistical imputation is used for partial non-response records.
-Seven methods of imputation are used for the Survey of Drinking Water Plants:
+Statistical imputation is used for partial and total non-response records.
+Seven methods of imputation are used for the Biennial Drinking Water Plants Survey:

 - deductive imputation (only one possible value for the field to impute)

 - imputation by current ratio

 - donor imputation (using a "nearest neighbour" approach to find a valid record that is most similar to the record requiring imputation in terms of treated water volume and other characteristics)